gthparch/macsim/README.md

 * MacSim is a heterogeneous architecture timing model simulator that is developed from Georgia Institute of Technology.
-* It simulates x86, ARM64 and NVIDIA PTX instructions and can be configured as either a trace driven or execution-drive cycle level simulator.
+* It simulates x86, ARM64, NVIDIA PTX and Intel GPU instructions and can be configured as either a trace driven or execution-drive cycle level simulator.
 It models detailed mico-architectural behaviors, including pipeline stages, multi-threading, and memory systems.
-* MacSim is capable of simulating a variety of architectures, such as Intel's Sandy Bridge and NVIDIA's Fermi.
+* MacSim is capable of simulating a variety of architectures, such as Intel's Sandy Bridge, Skylake (both CPUs and GPUs) and NVIDIA's Fermi.
 It can simulate homogeneous ISA multicore simulations as well as heterogeneous ISA multicore simulations.
 It also supports asymmetric multicore configurations (small cores + medium cores + big cores) and SMT or MT architectures as well.